Building the Basics of R Programming

 R

 Theory and practice are different.
-We will understand the basic concepts of machine learning and introduce the core concepts and theories of various models that you must know.
-And we will share various techniques and know-how that are helpful in practice while handling various data.
+We will grasp the basic concepts of machine learning and introduce the core concepts and theories of various essential models.
+Furthermore, by working with diverse datasets, we will share various techniques and know-how that are helpful in practice.

 Level Basic